jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

  - the calculation of backed voting power
  - any `/eth_msgs/$msg_hash/seen` that is changing from `false` to `true`

-When an event is being marked as `seen`, another protocol transaction will be derived internally by the ledger and applied in the same block as part of `FinalizeBlock`, that carries out any minting of wrapped Ethereum assets.
+When an event is marked as `seen`, a second protocol transaction (the "minting" transaction) will be derived and applied that carries out any requisite minting of wrapped Ethereum assets.
+This minting transaction will not be recorded onchain itself but will be deterministically derivable from the state update transaction that updates `/eth_msgs` storage.
+All ledger nodes will be expected to derive and apply this transaction to their own local blockchain state, whenever they receive a block with a state update transaction.
 Thus, the value of `/eth_msgs/$msg_hash/seen` will also indicate if the event has been acted on on the Namada side.

 ## Namada Validity Predicates